Psychtoolbox-3/psychtoolbox-3.github.com/docs/DelayedSoundFeedbackDemo.md

 msecs, low-end cards may malfunction at lower settings.

 'device' Optional device index of soundcard to use.

+'channels' Number of input and output channels to use.
+Defaults to 2.

 ### Specific tips for different setups: